640-KB/GLaBIOS/README.md

 # GLaBIOS
 ## (General Libraries and Basic Input Output System)
-A modern, scratch-built, open-source alternative BIOS for 8088 or Turbo PCs (coming soon)
+A modern, scratch-built, open-source alternative BIOS for 8088 or Turbo PCs.

 Copyright (c) 2022, 640KB and contributors